Annual mileage gives insurers a snapshot of how much you're likely to drive during the year.

 Ordinary car policies don't cover miles travelled for business use and you won't be able to make a claim if there's an accident and you don't have the right cover.

-To figure out your annual mileage for insurance, add up all the time you spend driving your car in a week.
-And then multiply that number by 52
+To figure out your annual mileage for insurance, add up all the time you spend driving your car in a week and then multiply that number by 52.

 This includes things like driving to:

 You can also use an annual mileage calculator or conversion table.
+We've made one for you later in this guide.

 It's also worth chatting to your insurer if you're still unsure.
 They'll be able to help you work out the best annual mileage for your policy.